oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 ### E.3.12 Higher-order bag functions

-This section describes functions in XACML that perform operations on bags such that functions may be applied to the bags in general.
+This section describes functions in XACML that perform operations on **_bags_** such that functions may be applied to the **_bags_** in general.

 * `urn:oasis:names:tc:xacml:3.0:function:any-of`

-  This function applies a Boolean function between specific primitive values and a bag of values, and SHALL return `True` if and only if the predicate is `True` for at least one element of the bag.
+  This function applies a Boolean function between specific primitive values and a **_bag_** of values, and SHALL return `True` if and only if the predicate is `True` for at least one element of the **_bag_**.

   This function SHALL take n+1 arguments, where n is one or greater.
 The first argument SHALL be an `<Function>` element that names a Boolean function that takes n arguments of primitive types.
-Under the remaining n arguments, n-1 parameters SHALL be values of primitive data-types and one SHALL be a bag of a primitive data-type.
-The expression SHALL be evaluated as if the function named in the `<Function>` argument were applied to the n-1 non-bag arguments and each element of the bag argument and the results are combined with `urn:oasis:names:tc:xacml:1.0:function:or`.
+Under the remaining n arguments, n-1 parameters SHALL be values of primitive data-types and one SHALL be a **_bag_** of a primitive data-type.
+The expression SHALL be evaluated as if the function named in the `<Function>` argument were applied to the n-1 non-bag arguments and each element of the **_bag_** argument and the results are combined with `urn:oasis:names:tc:xacml:1.0:function:or`.

-  For example, the following expression SHALL return `True` because the first argument is equal to at least one of the elements of the bag:
+  For example, the following expression SHALL return `True`:

   ```xml
   <Apply FunctionId="urn:oasis:names:tc:xacml:3.0:function:any-of">